Local Fire Danger & Permits

 • A minimum of one and a half times the height of the fire pit of noncombustible material surrounding the outer perimeter of the fire pit

-• The fire pit height does not exceed 0.6 metres (2ft) when measured from the surrounding grade to the top of the pit opening
+• The fire pit height does not exceed 0.6 meters (2ft) when measured from the surrounding grade to the top of the pit opening

-• The fire pit opening does not exceed 1 metre (3ft) in width or in diameter when measured between the widest points or outside edges
+• The fire pit opening does not exceed 1 meters (3ft) in width or in diameter when measured between the widest points or outside edges

 • The fire pit installation has enclosed sides made from bricks, concrete blocks, heavy gauge metal, or other non-combustible materials